elliothimmelfarb/fix-our-city/README.md

 ### Features
 - Automatic location discovery
-- upvote and downvote issues
+- Upvote and downvote issues
-- mark issues as fixed
+- Mark issues as fixed
-- mobile friendly (take picture from your phone in-browser)
+- Mobile friendly (take pictures from your phone in-browser)